IchHabRecht/filefill/README.md

 ## Resources

-Resources define the places (url / services) were filefill tries to fetch missing files from.
+Resources define the places (url / services) where filefill tries to fetch missing files from.
 You can use multiple resources to build some kind of fallback chain.

 ### Single domain